TheWover/Manager/MixedAssembly/README.md

 ## To-Do:

 TODO:
-See if you can include the managed assembly as a reference somehow, so that you don't have to use Assembly.Load().
+* See if you can include the managed assembly as a reference somehow, so that you don't have to use Assembly.Load().
-Clean up code
+* Clean up code
-Turn into one solution
-Write up tutorial to reproduce it.